mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 Decent sleep last night and I had a busy morning at work.

 If yesterday's run just plain sucked, today's workout didn't suck as bad.
 Today I ran some 100s and 400s but it was **heavy running**; not popping off the track, not feeling light.
-The distances were not really long enough to use the word _"laboured"_ but I expected 1:44.2, 1:41.1, 1:40.9 and 1:43.6 to feel easier.
+The distances were not really long enough to use the word _"laboured"_ but for the 4x400m efforts I expected 1:44.2, 1:41.1, 1:40.9 and 1:43.6 to _"feel"_ easier.

+Spicy jambalaya was for lunch.

 <!---->
 ## THURSDAY OCT 29
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**